Associated Air Transport Flight 1-6-6A: Investigation

-The investigation determined that, while flying near the mountains in between Malad City and Bear Lake, the aircraft involuntarily descended into an area of ice and turbulence, to avoid storm clouds.
-Ice began to form on the wings of the aircraft, which led to a decrease in aircraft performance and, eventually, the aircraft impacting a hill at the bottom of a ravine.
+The aircraft crashed into terrain at about 8,500 ft, despite being cleared to fly at 13,000 ft.
+The investigation determined that, while flying near the mountains in between Malad City and Bear Lake, the aircraft inadvertently entered an area of ice and turbulence.
+The board was unable to determine why the crew did not request a higher altitude.
+Ice formed on the wings, leading to a decrease in aircraft performance, descent and, ultimately, the crash at 8,500 ft.

 Causes

 The investigators determined that the aircraft experienced severe turbulence and wing icing, which led to the aircraft's crash.
 However, the investigators were unable to determine the reason for the aircraft's descent into severe turbulence and icing conditions.